uptane/uptane-standard/uptane-standard.md

 2. Update to the latest Root metadata file.
     1. Let N denote the version number of the latest Root metadata file (which at first could be the same as the previous root metadata file).
     2. Try downloading a new version N+1 of the Root metadata file, up to some X number of bytes.
 The value for X is set by the implementor.
 For example, X may be tens of kilobytes.
 The filename used to download the root metadata file is of the fixed form VERSION_NUMBER.FILENAME.EXT (e.g., 42.root.json).
 If this file is not available, the current Root metadata file is the latest; continue with step 3.
-    3. Version N+1 of the Root metadata file MUST have been signed by: (1) a threshold of keys specified in the latest Root metadata file (version N), and (2) a threshold of keys specified in the new Root metadata file being validated (version N+1).
+    3. Version N+1 of the Root metadata file MUST have been signed by the following: (1) a threshold of keys specified in the latest Root metadata file (version N), and (2) a threshold of keys specified in the new Root metadata file being validated (version N+1).
 If version N+1 is not signed as required, discard it, abort the update cycle, and report the signature failure.
 On the next update cycle, begin at version N of the root metadata file.
 (Checks for an arbitrary software attack.)
     4. The version number of the latest Root metadata file (version N) must be less than or equal to the version number of the new Root metadata file (version N+1).
 Effectively, this means checking that the version number signed in the new Root metadata file is indeed N+1.
 If the version of the new Root metadata file is less than the latest metadata file, discard it, abort the update cycle, and report the rollback attack.
 On the next update cycle, begin at step 0 and version N of the Root metadata file.
 (Checks for a rollback attack.)
     5. Set the latest Root metadata file to the new Root metadata file.
     6. Repeat steps 2.1 to 2.6.
 3. Check that the current (or latest securely attested) time is lower than the expiration timestamp in the latest Root metadata file.
 (Checks for a freeze attack.)
-4. If the Timestamp and / or Snapshot keys have been rotated, delete the previous Timestamp and Snapshot metadata files.
+4. If the Timestamp and/or Snapshot keys have been rotated, delete the previous Timestamp and Snapshot metadata files.
 (Checks for recovery from fast-forward attacks {{MERCURY}}.)

 #### How to check Timestamp metadata {#check_timestamp}